-This will log you into the Dacast service and will allow you to stream to any of the channels you have created on your Dacast account, by selecting them from the drop down menu
+This will log you into the Dacast service and will allow you to stream to any of the channels you have created on your Dacast account, by selecting them from the drop-down menu

 Wirecast Tutorial #2: “RTMP Server”

-RTMP stands for Real Time Messaging Protocol.
+RTMP stands for Real-Time Messaging Protocol.
 Here at Dacast we provide you with a streamline service, for the actual hosting of servers we use Akamai Technologies.

 By using an RTMP option in an encoder, you’re connecting directly to that source, rather than going through our service, so there are a few more steps we need to do.

-The only reason you would you would need to use this option is if the encoder you’re using doesn’t have a Dacast login option.
+The only reason you would need to use this option is if the encoder you’re using doesn’t have a Dacast login option.
 Alternatively, if you are having an issue with the Dacast plugin, you can try using the RTMP connection instead.